 The Nightline Association is a charitable company limited by guarantee registered in England and Wales under company number 05436297 and charity number 1112793 and registered in Scotland under charity number SC050834.

 Nightline Association is the umbrella charity for Nightline services across the UK.
 We support our affiliated Nightlines and our mission is to raise the quality, profile and number of Nightline services so that every student is aware of and has access to confidential emotional peer support.

 How we protect your data

 At Nightline Association, we only collect the data we need and we only share it on a need-to-know basis.

 We store most of our data on Google Workspace (i.e. Gmail, Google Drive etc).
-It is secured and supported by Google and has been security assessed by independent organisations (including the National Cyber Security Centre).
+It is secured and supported by Google (and complies with National Cyber Security Centre principles: NCSC – Cloud Security (UK) – Compliance).
 We store some personal data on other systems too.
 For every system we use, we check that it complies with privacy laws and has good privacy and security practices.

-Our volunteers are given guidance on best practice in the secure use of our systems.
+Our staff and volunteers are given guidance on best practice in the secure use of our systems.

 Using your data

 At Nightline Association, we would like to build long-lasting relationships with our staff, volunteers, supporters, and contacts based on trust, transparency and compassion; and we want to provide the best service that we can to Nightlines.